-In Fragile Dreams, Crow and Seto kiss.
+In Fragile Dreams: Farewell Ruins of the Moon, Crow and Seto kiss.
 Seto is surprised, but doesn't show anything to prove that he disliked the kiss.
 Crow kissed him because he never had a friend before, and he thought friends kiss on the lips, but the scene was still cute.
 It'll break your heart once you see Crow's death, and that Seto embraces him until he dies.

-Freddi Fish actually has some of this between Boss and Spongehead.
-They even hold fins for a bit.
+Freddi Fish has some of this between Boss and Spongehead, who hold fins for a bit.

-God of War seems to be moving towards "bro yay" territory as Deimos, Kratos' brother, has been introduced; check the original GOW at the end of the credit's theme, as well as the main trailer for GOW: Ghost of Sparta.
+God of War has Deimos, Kratos' brother; check the original GOW at the end of the credit's theme, as well as the main trailer for GOW: Ghost of Sparta.

-Golden Sun's Isaac and Garet were very close, but nothing too suggestive unless you were one of the shippers.
+Isaac and Garet were very close, but nothing too suggestive.
 By Dark Dawn, the two had moved into a cabin in the mountains together to raise their sons.
 With the boys' mothers nowhere to be seen.
-Hmmm...

 In Dark Dawn, Amiti's easily-offended attitude toward Eoleo tends to be read as Tsundere by the fandom.